taocpp/PEGTL/doc/Introduction.md

 There are two kinds of implementation files, tests and examples, found in `src/test/` and `src/example/`, respectively.
 Neither is considered part of the public API wherefore neither is subject to semantic versioning.
-The examples are listed in TODO.
+The examples are listed in the [Example Reference](Example-Reference.md).
-Some contain useful comments.

 ## Namespaces